mikrobi/babel/core/components/babel/docs/readme.txt

 Snippet usage
 ====================

-Currently there are two snippet available for Babel:
+Currently there are two snippets available for Babel:
 BabelLinks and BabelTranslation.